-Boris Johnson battles to stay in job as ministers quit
+Boris Johnson refuses to resign as MPs quit in droves

-British Prime Minister Boris Johnson is battling to remain in office, shrugging off calls for his resignation after two top ministers and a slew of junior officials said they could no longer serve under his scandal-plagued leadership.
+UK Prime Minister Boris Johnson is battling to remain in office, shrugging off calls for his resignation after a slew of officials resigned from his government.
+A total of 42 MPs have now quit their roles, the Guardian reports.

-A delegation of Cabinet ministers planned to meet with him at his Downing Street office to press him to resign, Britain's Press Agency reported.
-Transport Secretary Grant Shapps and longtime loyalist Brandon Lewis were among those expected to demand that he quit.
+Johnson rejected demands that he step down during a stormy session of the House of Commons in the wake of a furore over his handling of sexual misconduct allegations against a senior official.

+Later in the day, a delegation of some of his most trusted allies in the Cabinet paid a visit to Johnson at Downing Street to urge him to go, Britain's Press Association reported.
+Senior minister Michael Gove was sacked for his role in the standoff.

 Earlier Wednesday (Thursday NZ time), members of the opposition Labour Party showered Johnson with shouts of "Go!
 Go!" during the weekly ritual of Prime Minister's Questions in the House of Commons as critics argued the leader's days were numbered following his poor handling of sexual misconduct allegations against a senior official.